-As the “building block” of muscle, protein is an important macronutrient that everyone needs to consume in their diets.
+As the “building block” of muscle, protein is an important macronutrient that everyone needs to consume enough of each day.
 It’s not only important for muscle – protein is also vital for the health of your skin, hair and nails.

 Protein is also ubiquitous in the supplement industry.
 You can find it in all types of powders, bars, and gels that line the shelves of nearly every neighborhood supermarket.
-People who aren’t able to meet their daily protein goals with diet alone can find all kinds of supplements to help them get enough protein each day.
+People who aren’t able to meet their daily protein goals through food alone can find all kinds of supplements to help them get enough protein each day.

 But like any good thing, there may come a time where you have too much protein.
 This is the point at which you've maximized the body’s ability to use protein for important processes such as muscle synthesis, bone repair, and preventing the degradation of existing muscle mass.

 Having too much protein every day for a long period can cause a number of different issues with digestion, kidneys and the vascular system.
 These risks are compounded by the dangers of eating many foods associated with protein, such as red meats.